OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

    service/nginx created
    ingressroute.traefik.containo.us/nginx created

-To access application, point your browser to the public IP of the VNF node in plain HTTP:
+To access the application, point your browser to the public IP of the VNF node in plain HTTP:

 |external_ip_nginx_welcome_page|

 Congratulations!
-You have successfully deployed a fully functional Kubernetes cluster on the edge.
-Have fun with your new OpenNebula cloud!
+You have successfully deployed a fully functional Kubernetes cluster at the edge, and have completed the Quick Start Guide.

+For more information including additional features for the OneKE Appliance, please refer to the documentation at the `OpenNebula Apps Documentation <https://github.com/OpenNebula/one-apps/wiki>`__ project.

 .. |external_ip_nginx_welcome_page| image:: /images/external_ip_nginx_welcome_page.png

-.. tip:: For more information including additional features for the OneKE appliance, please refer to the documentation at the `OpenNebula Apps Documentation <https://github.com/OpenNebula/one-apps/wiki>`__ project.
+.. _k8s_known_issues:

 Known Issues
 ~~~~~~~~~~~~